 (Unburned, plain toast is safe)

 Bread CAN serve a valuable purpose for cat owners – even if your cat’s never shown an interest in your breakfast plate.
 White bread, in particular, rolls into balls with little trouble.
 This makes it a cinch to form around pills.
 If your cat turns their nose up at other pill-hiding methods, the yeast smell may appeal to them.
 You don’t need to use a lot of bread, either, so you won’t impact their diet.

 Even liquid medication works with bread.
 Again, white bread soaks up medication rapidly.
 You then present the rolled ball to your cat.
 Your cat eats the bread and their medication all at once.

 There’s no guarantee your cat will fall for the trick, but if you’re at your wit’s end, anything is worth trying.

 Cats and Carbs

 Can cats eat bread?
-They can, but in very low moderation, and with tight restrictions (plain, baked bread ONLY).
+They can but in very low moderation and tight restrictions (plain, baked bread ONLY).
 You want to keep your cat’s health at the forefront of your mind.
-However, if your cat has a carb-craving, a small piece of plain, baked bread here and there isn’t going to cause them harm.
+However, if your cat has a carb-craving, a small piece of plain, baked bread here and there will not cause them harm.